Select Page

 Large oak tree

 A mighty beast, the Bowthorpe Oak, in the heart of Lincolnshire is the grandest British Oak Tree in Europe.
-Over 1,000 years old, its trunk spreads more than an whopping 40ft in width.
+Over 1,000 years old, its trunk spreads more than a whopping 40ft in width.
 Today, Bowthorpe Oak serves many purposes; wildlife can take shelter, and humans have been known to throw the occasional shindig within the walls of the warped trunk.
-The nature lovers also come to Bowthorpe Farm just to visit the this famous tree, to admire at its immense girth and imagine all that it has seen, all those years ago.
+The nature lovers also come to Bowthorpe Farm just to visit the this famous tree, to admire its immense size and imagine all that it has seen throughout history.
+The tree is now fenced off to protect it from root impaction so that many generations to some will still be able to visit and bask in the glory of this arboreal giant.

 Major Oak